When will the centre be ready?

 What consultation has taken place so far to enable the project to get to this stage?

 Over 150 organisations were approached about the project initially, inviting them to contribute to the vision as the site plans develop.
 Additional discussions were also held with local organisations outside of the Jewish community, and collaboration will continue as the project progresses.
-We have also researched local, state and federal government reports in order to enable us to understand current and projected areas of need, in relation to sporting and cultural areas.
+We have also researched local, state and federal government reports to help us understand current and projected areas of need, in relation to sporting and cultural areas.

 How will this impact on school fees?